gaia-docker/tugbot-kubernetes/README.md

 ## Kubernetes Test Job

 *Kubernetes Test Job* is a regular Kubernetes job.
 Docker & Kubernetes `LABEL` is used to discover *Kubernetes test job* and **Tugbot** related test metadata.
-**Tugbot Kube** will trigger a sequential *test job* execution upon *event* (see `tugbot.kubernetes.events` label).
+**Tugbot Kube** will trigger a sequential *test job* execution upon *event* (see `tugbot-kubernetes-events` label).
 Running a *test job* should result running a *docker test container* (1 or more).
-In order to collect test results and depoly those results to elasticsearch, add [tugbot-collect](https://github.com/gaia-docker/tugbot-collect) related labels  (see `tugbot.results.dir` label).
+In order to collect test results and depoly those results to elasticsearch, add [tugbot-collect](https://github.com/gaia-docker/tugbot-collect) related labels  (see `tugbot-results-dir` label).
 ### Tugbot labels

-All **Tugbot** labels must be prefixed with `tugbot.` to avoid potential conflict with other labels.
+All **Tugbot** labels must be prefixed with `tugbot-` to avoid potential conflict with other labels.
 **Tugbot** labels are divided into:

 1) Container labels:
-- `tugbot.results.dir` - directory, where *test container* reports test results; default to `/var/tests/results`
+- `tugbot-results-dir` - directory, where *test container* reports test results; default to `/var/tests/results`

 2) Kubernetess Service labels:

-- `tugbot.kubernetes.events` - list of comma separated Kubernetes events format: Kind.Reason.
+- `tugbot-kubernetes-events` - list of comma separated Kubernetes events format: Kind.Reason.
 For example: Node.Starting,ReplicaSet.SuccessfulCreate

 #####Example Kubernetes Test Job (add tugbot events' label to [Kubernetes example](http://kubernetes.io/docs/user-guide/jobs/#running-an-example-job/)), *test-job.yaml*:
 ```yaml